blewis1014/Twitter-Disinformation/README.md

 Questions to answer:
 * What are the top 5 shared domains in each set?
 How do these compare?
-* The datasets will have different numbers because of different number of tweets captures, but how do the distributions compare?
+* The datasets will have different numbers because of different number of tweets captured, but how do the distributions compare?
   * eCDFs ([Week-03 InfoVis](https://docs.google.com/presentation/d/1qBZreni_aXcBbj4K5xAPvt2IPP7nVfv_DCtslINcehc/edit?usp=sharing), slide 24) might be helpful in comparing the distributions.
 There's a section on creating eCDFs in our Week-03 Google Colab notebooks: [Python notebook](https://github.com/cs432-websci-fall20/assignments/blob/master/432_Week_03_InfoVis_Python.ipynb), [R notebook](https://github.com/cs432-websci-fall20/assignments/blob/master/432_Week_03_InfoVis_R.ipynb)

 ## Extra Credit